 - Helps decrease melasma (reference)

 - Supports skin’s natural collagen production to help make skin look more youthful (reference)

 - Helps decrease sun damage from UVA and UVB rays (reference)

 - Prevents sun damage by neutralizing free radicals, an effect which is not seen with sunscreens – for those of you who are science lovers, under laboratory conditions, the application of 10% topical vitamin C shows reduction of UVB-induced redness by 52% and sunburn cell formation by 40-60% (reference)

 - Acts as a potent anti-oxidant which protects the skin from oxidative stress and environmental damage (reference)

 - Decreases skin pigmentation and hyperpigmentation (reference)

-- Has anti-inflammatory effects which is helpful for treating acne, rosacea and can promote wound healing and help prevent scarring (reference)
+- Has anti-inflammatory effects which is helpful for treating many skin conditions and can promote wound healing and help prevent scarring (reference)

 - Helps replenish the skin’s vitamin E levels, which has anti-oxidant effects and helps prevent against oxidative stress and maintains the collagen network in the skin (reference)